matomo-org/developer-documentation/docs/media-analytics/setup.md

 The tracking of Vimeo videos works automatically if the video is embedded as an `<iframe>`.

+## Tracking SoundCloud audio

+The tracking of SoundCloud audio works automatically if the audio is embedded as an `<iframe>`.

 ## Tracking YouTube videos

 MediaAnalytics uses the [YouTube iFrame API](https://developers.google.com/youtube/iframe_api_reference).